-Bamboo Spirit is a healing center (even though it’s in private home) which offers daily morning yoga, meditation, self-development and music-related events.
-And only once per week, on Sunday, from 12 to 3 pm owners offer a buffet with raw and cooked vegan version of typical Balinese food.
+Bamboo Spirit is a healing center (even though it’s in a private home) that offers daily morning yoga, meditation, self-development, and music-related events.
+And only once per week, on Sunday, from 12 to 3 pm owners offer a buffet with a raw and cooked vegan version of typical Balinese food.
 The buffet is by donation and based on principles of Balinese philosophy.

 You don’t need a vehicle to get here.
 This home’s perfect location will suit everyone.

 Excellent food, very reasonable prices, and great family is the reason why I recommend to come and dine at Wayan’s Warung.
 It doesn’t have any astonishing views, located on the busier street, and looks very simple.
 But it is close enough to Ubud center, has wifi and you can easily walk here.